Live game

 To manually swap a player without waiting for a suggestion:

-1. Tap a player on the field.
+1. Tap a player on the playing area.
 They get a selection ring.

 2. Tap a player on the bench.